Skip to main content

 Local Pooled Funds

-The Flexible Funding Mechanism for Women’s Rights Organisations (WROs) in Ukraine
+Flexible Funding for Women’s Rights Organisations in Ukraine

-Local Pooled Fund with Reduced and Tiered Due Diligence pilot, with the Start Network
+Ukraine Local Pooled Fund Pilot with Tiered Due Diligence

 Flexible Funding Mechanism for Women’s Rights Organisations arrow